 Contributing to improved energy security.

-Given that the digital infrastructure industry is estimated to account for approximately 1% of global annual energy consumption, it is little wonder that data centre operators have come under increasing pressure to commit to more sustainable practices, including the purchase of renewable energy.
+Given that the digital infrastructure industry is estimated to account for approximately 1% of global annual energy consumption, it is little wonder that data centre operators have come under pressure to commit to more sustainable practices.
+While responses have largely involved paying lip-service via a switch to green energy tariffs, now faced with a four-fold increase in energy costs, operators are having to think about taking more meaningful action since it is no longer an option to pass costs onto to clients, who will simply switch to a more competitive provider.

-However, energy security is not just about shifting to renewable energy sources.
-Instead, we need to give greater consideration to the different ways that power can be generated locally, reducing both pressure on the grid, as well as the 7% of energy that is estimated to be lost between transmission and distribution from the grid.
+Exuvi8 has long advocated for a more joined up approach to the dual concerns of efficiency and energy security.
+Alongside more efficient use of energy – for example, matching cooling to IT infrastructure requirements – greater consideration needs to be made to the different ways that power can be generated locally, reducing both pressure on the grid, as well as the 7% of energy that is estimated to be lost between transmission and distribution from the grid.

-With the support of our partners, we offer clients a range of options to support a more sustainable energy mix.
-These include on site installation of fuel neutral Combined Heat & Power engines which promise resilience, and reduce both energy costs and carbon emissions.
-Likewise, we are also looking at how more familiar elements of the data centre power infrastructure can be improved.
-For example, eliminating diesel as a fuel source for generators, and replacing costly and inefficient UPS’s with battery storage.
+With the help of our partners, we have been exploring a range of options to offer to clients which will support a more sustainable and affordable energy mix.
+These include on site installation of fuel neutral Combined Heat & Power engines which promise resilience, as well as reducing both energy costs and carbon emissions.
+Likewise, fuel cells are another way of collecting and storing energy from alternative sources, including hydrogen, solar and wind.
+We are also looking at how more familiar elements of the data centre power infrastructure can be improved.
+For example, eliminating diesel as a fuel source for generators, and replacing costly and inefficient UPSs with battery storage.